ADI-Academy/Exercises/week4/README.md

 ```python
 return render_template("me.html", name=name)
 ```
+Start your web app (`python app.py`) and point your webpage to the correct address and you should see your webpage.

 3. Let's try something more complicated!
 Create a list in your `app.py` of the names of your group member and pass the entire list to your template.